biafra/perl-Dancer2-Plugin-Auth-OAuth/README.md

     You can mix this plugin with `Dancer2::Plugin::Auth::Tiny` and on '/login/ok' you just define the 'user' session.
-Afterwards all validation can be against 'user' and not 'oauth'.
+Afterwards you can just add `needs login` to all your routes and don't use any route preamble to validate 'oauth'.

 # AUTHOR